cis-ash/MM-Bundle-Launcher/README.md

 * You can drag and drop files from the `FileSystem` window on the bottom-right into the scene as well as into relevant fields in the `Inspector` window.

 If everything went right you should be all set up now!

+### Exporting the launcher

+To test if it is able to launch the files that you specified and prepare the launcher for release and distribution you will need to export it.
+To do it, in the top right go to `Project > Export...`.
+Select the preset that is already there and click `Export Project`.
+It should be done in a second or two.

 ## Adding your games to the launcher